 - Funds awarded in these competitions cannot be used for:

-- Direct research expenses, such as those of field work, obtaining research materials, or analysis of data;
+- Direct research expenses, such as those of field work, research materials, or data analysis;

 - Salaries or released time for organizers or participants;